dell/csm-docs/content/docs/authorization/Migration guide from v1 to v2/_index.md

   - CSM for Authorization v2 calculates the actual usage of capacity provisioned by syncing with the array.
   - Volumes belonging to a tenant are identified using the **Volume Prefix** configured in csmtenant custom resource.
   - Volumes without the **Volume Prefix** will not be accounted for in usage capacity calculation as ownership of the volume is unknown without the volume prefix.
   - User should rename all volumes that are needed to be accounted for with the **Volume Prefix** before migration to v2.
-See the [Prerequisites](#prerequisites)
+See the [Prerequisites](#prerequisites).

 ## Prerequisites
 ### On the storage array, rename the volumes owned by each tenant with a tenant prefix.